-Martin Cave confirmed as Ofgem Chair.
-The Business and Energy Secretary, Greg Clark, has confirmed Martin Cave as the new Chair of Ofgem, the independent regulator of gas and electricity markets in Great Britain.
-Dr Cave will take up his position on 1 October.
+Tim Eggar confirmed as Chair of the Oil and Gas Authority (OGA).
+The Business and Energy Secretary, Greg Clark, has confirmed Tim Eggar as the new OGA Chair, the regulator of the UK’s oil and gas industry.
+Mr Eggar will take up his position on 11 March.

 Closed for Applications

 Director, Energy Development and Resilience • Departmental Official

 Former BEIS Commercial Director